-Situated in the charmingly historic community of McGill, the Rexall Drugstore served this company town for decades—that is, until the resident pharmacist passed away, nobody took over his business, and the town truly locked the door and forgot about the place.
+A longstanding fixture of historic, downtown McGill, the Rexall Drugstore served this company town for decades—that is, until the resident pharmacist passed away, nobody took over his business, and the town truly locked the door and forgot about the place.
 Sitting nearly 30 years completely untouched, what you’ll find inside this historic pharmacy is exactly what you would’ve seen as a customer years ago… shelves lined with faded products dating back to the 1950s, ranging from shampoos, to nailpolish, Ipana toothpaste and the once popular Dippity-do styling gel.
 That, along with a fully stocked pharmacy with handwritten prescription records, and of course a working soda fountain makes visiting this museum feel like stepping into a time machine.

-Though this business was strictly a drug store and pharmacy, visiting the place today is a community time capsule, loaded with relics important to the McGill story.
-On the walls, make note of marching band uniforms from White Pine County grade and high schools, and yearbooks dating back to the 1940s.
-Best yet, McGill resident Dan Braddock will be your museum guide.
-Not only dressing and looking the part, Braddock has lived his entire life in McGill and can help answer any questions about the surrounding areas, along with whipping up a mean malted milkshake.
+Though this business was strictly a drug store and pharmacy, visiting the place today means experiencing a true time capsule, loaded with relics important to the McGill story and eastern Nevada story.
+On the walls, zero in on marching band uniforms from White Pine County grade and high schools, and yearbooks dating back to the 1940s.
+Or, take a tour behind the original pharmacy counter—still brimming with many original prescribed medicines and records, then pony up to the original milkshake counter for a tasty, malted treat.

 The McGill Drugstore is a free, public museum with one mission in mind: to preserve the era of small town soda fountains, drugstores, and pharmacies.
 Regular hours are Thursday through Sunday from 10:00 to 4:00 PM, and if you plan to visit the Ely and McGill area outside of regular hours, please get in touch with Keith for a private appointment to tour the museum.